 - 2 pounds grass-fed lean ground beef

-- 1 large yellow onion julienned
+- 1 large yellow onion , diced or julienned

-- 1 red bell pepper diced
+- 1 red bell pepper, diced

-- 5 cloves garlic finely chopped
+- 5 cloves garlic, finely chopped

-- 2 teaspoon smoked Spanish paprika
+- 2 teaspoons smoked Spanish paprika

-- 2 teaspoon ancho chili powder
+- 2 teaspoons ancho chili powder

 - 1 teaspoon cumin powder